-11.19.2 EXAMPLE ATTACKS (2008)
+11.19.2 EXAMPLE ATTACKS

 - A disgruntled software developer used stolen radio equipment to hack into a system controlling a sewage plant.
-On nearly 50 occasions, he sent malicious code that opened control valves, causing more than 200,000 gallons of sewage to ooze into nearby rivers and parks. - Successful cyber attacks against critical national infrastructures from outside the United States.
-The cyber attacks were used to disrupt power equipment in several regions outside the U.S, and in at least one case, the disruption caused a power outage affecting multiple cities. - Computers exploited with the Conficker worm turned into junk mail-spewing robots (bots) capable of sending billions of spam messages a day and clogging e-mail systems and servers. - The most significant breach of U.S. military computers was caused by an infected flash drive inserted into a U.S. military laptop on a post in the Middle East.
-Malicious code placed on the drive by a foreign intelligence agency uploaded itself onto a network run by the U.S. military's Central Command and spreading undetected on both classified and unclassified systems.
+On nearly 50 occasions, he sent malicious code that opened control valves, causing more than 200,000 gallons of sewage to ooze into nearby rivers and parks. - Successful cyber-attacks against critical national infrastructures from outside the United States.
+The cyber-attacks were used to disrupt power equipment in several regions outside the U.S, and in at least one case, the disruption caused a power outage affecting multiple cities. - Computers exploited with the Conficker worm turned into junk mail-spewing robots (bots) capable of sending billions of spam messages a day and clogging e-mail systems and servers. - The most significant breach of U.S. military computers was caused by an infected flash drive inserted into a U.S. military laptop on a post in the Middle East.
+Malicious code placed on the drive by a foreign intelligence agency uploaded itself onto a network run by the U.S. military's Central Command and spreading undetected on both classified and unclassified systems. - An international cyberattack on computer systems started in the Ukraine and spread around the world to include the United States using a stolen hacking tool (WannaCry) initially created by the National Security Agency.
+The attackers, reportedly identified as a group called the Shadow Brokers, demanded digital ransom in Bitcoin to regain access. - 11.19.3 RESOURCES

-11.19.3 RESOURCES